 To apply, students first must be admitted to the Master of Divinity program.
 The Hughes Scholarship application is included as part of the regular Financial Aid Application.
 On the application, Hughes Scholarship applicants will submit resume highlights, an essay on their calling to pulpit ministry, and a pastoral recommendation.
 Finalists should expect to come to campus for a personal interview and to have a Skype interview with the Director of Financial Aid, Brian Gault.

 Hughes Scholars will be selected from the pool of applicants based on Christian character, a pastoral recommendation, a clear calling to pulpit ministry, academic achievement, ministry experience, and future promise for Gospel ministry.
 The scholarship is intended for American students.

 Applicants may only apply for the Hughes Scholarship at one campus—the campus to which they have been admitted.
-While the Hughes Scholarship is for new students, since the review is based on Summer or Fall entry, students who enter in the Winter or Spring may apply for the Hughes Scholarship at the next priority review for their campus.
+While the Hughes Scholarship is for new students, since the review is based on Summer or Fall entry, students who first enroll in the Winter or Spring may apply for the Hughes Scholarship by March 15 for the subsequent Summer term.

 For questions about the Hughes Scholarship, please contact either your RTS campus admissions office or the Director of Financial Aid, Brian Gault.

 In November, 1951, Dudley J. Hughes married Robbie Watson.
 Shortly afterwards, he was called to active duty and was awarded a Bronze Star for his service in the U.S. Army during the Korean War.
 Returning home, he had a distinguished 40-year career in exploration geology in the oil industry.
 As devout Christians, they loved each other and their family well and served their Lord together for nearly 64 years until Dudley was called home on April 21, 2015.